hongyeecheah/rust-ai-streambot/README.md

 ## Usage

-Rust AI Stream Analyzer Twitch Bot offers a broad range of AI-driven functionalities, including generating text-based content, analyzing network streams, and processing visu
+Rust AI Stream Analyzer Twitch Bot offers a broad range of AI-driven functionalities, including generating text-based content, analyzing network streams, and processing visual and audio inputs.
+More advanced features are in development.
+Follow the example commands in the documentation to get started.

+## License

+This project is license